taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis.md

 I created this graphic novel because I want to tell stories that **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I hope stories like mine can start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.

+{% include toc title="The First VIRS: A graphic novel thesis" %}

 ## Like what you see and want more?

 If you are a school teacher, librarian, community educator, education researcher, or science-curious, comic-loving human interested in a free digital copy of _The First VIRS_, please send an email to TheFirstVIRS[at]danbeekim[dot]org, with subject "Request for digital pdf of The First VIRS".